 There was no recommendation of the Audit Committee which were not accepted by theBoard.

 Pursuant to the provision of Section 204 of the Companies Act 2013 and Rules madethere under the Company had appointed M/s Uma Lodha & Co.
-Company Secretaries (CPNo.2593) to carry out Secretariat Audit of the Company for the Financial Year 2016-17.
+Company Secretaries (CPNo.2593) to carry out Secretarial Audit of the Company for the Financial Year 2016-17.
 TheSecretarial Auditor Report is annexed to this Report as